 Iams Home 4 the Holidays

-“I contacted all 14 shelters in our region, asking that we be committed to putting our egos in check and to working together to solve the problem,” says Van Zante.
+“I contacted all 14 shelters in our region, asking that we are committed to putting our egos in check and working together to solve the problem,” says Van Zante.
 “We kicked off the first Home for the Holidays in November 1999.”
-Since that initial year, millions of pets featured in the program (which runs from November to the beginning of January), have been adopted into loving homes.
+Since that initial year, millions of pets featured in the program (which runs from November to the beginning of January) have been adopted into loving homes.

 Before You Begin Adopting a Dog Online

-The ASPCA, PetFinder and other organizations work hard to ensure a thoughtful process takes place before any adoption.
-Such groups also try to help all pets, not just the trendy breeds or photogenic puppies.
+The ASPCA, PetFinder, and other organizations work hard to ensure a thoughtful process occurs before anyone can adopt a dog online.
+Such groups also try to help all pets, not just the popular breeds or photogenic puppies.
 Betsy Banks Saul, the co-founder of PetFinder, points out that “overlooked pets often make great additions to a family, but many people don’t even realize they are discriminating when they begin looking to adopt.”

 Tips for Finding Your Dream Dog

-Even if you don’t live near Portland, the find-a-match program can help with your search for the right dog.
-Look at the types of questions OHS poses to determine what questions you should ask before adopting a pooch.
+Even if you don’t live near Portland, the find-a-match program can help your search for the right dog.
+Look at the types of questions OHS poses to determine what questions you should ask before adopting a dog online.
 Factors to consider include: